kdeldycke/awesome-engineering-team-management/readme.md

 - [BLUF: The Military Standard That Can Make Your Writing More Powerful](https://www.animalz.co/blog/bottom-line-up-front/) - “BLUF is a military communications acronym—it stands for “bottom line up front”—that's designed to enforce speed and clarity in reports and emails.”

-- [LanguageTool](https://languagetool.org) - Proofreading for grammar, style and spell checking.

 - [`proselint`](https://github.com/amperser/proselint/) - Places the world's greatest writers and editors by your side, where they whisper suggestions on how to improve your prose.

-- [Bias-free communication](https://docs.microsoft.com/en-us/style-guide/bias-free-communication) - Microsoft's guide on how to improve writing to be more inclusive and diverse.

-- [alex](https://github.com/get-alex/alex) - Whether your own or someone else's writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.

-- [BlaBlaMeter - Bullshit detection tool](http://www.blablameter.com/) - Produce a normalized metric of the bullshit content of a text.

-- [Marketing BS Detector](http://marketingbs.whiterhino.com) - Same as above, but with some tips given.

 - [The Punctuation Guide](https://www.thepunctuationguide.com) - Simple reference on how (and why) to use these special characters.